Join our Undergraduate Open Days

 On the BSc (Hons) Psychology in Education degree you will be taught by world-leaders in the field of Psychology of Education, with a distinctive social justice perspective.
 You will study psychological accounts of learning as a process of human development, that take place in contexts that include the family, early years provision and schooling.

-On the BSc (Hons) Psychology in Education degree, each year of study is worth 120 credits.
-The course includes core and optional modules in a range of areas of psychology such as biological, cognitive, developmental and social psychology, with a specific focus on their application to education.
+Each year of study is worth 120 credits.
+The course includes core and optional modules in a range of areas within psychology such as biological, cognitive, developmental and social psychology, with a specific focus on their application to education.
 Our modules are regularly updated to include the newest research in the field, and to reflect the changing role and influence of psychology in education.
 You can select additional modules from our BA (Hons) Education and understand the role of psychology in the context of the contributions of sociology, history and philosophy of education.

 Why study this course?